Skip to main content

 Match each statement with its corresponding graph in choices A–D. In each case, k > 0. y varies directly as x. (y=kx)

-Understand the meaning of the statement "y varies directly as x".
-This means that y is proportional to x, and the relationship can be written as \(y = kx\), where \(k > 0\) is a constant of proportionality.
+Understand the concept of direct variation: when we say "y varies directly as x," it means that y is proportional to x, and the relationship can be written as \(y = kx\), where \(k\) is a positive constant.

-Look for the graph among choices A–D that shows a straight line passing through the origin with a positive slope.
+Compare each graph choice (A–D) to these characteristics: look for the graph that is a straight line through the origin with a positive slope.

 Video duration: